Your next level of success

 This feeling isn't a problem.
 It's an invitation.

-The moment it shifts - something awakens.
+And the moment it is seen clearly, something begins to loosen.
 Not something new.
 Something that was always there.
 No longer hidden.
 No longer misunderstood.

 This Is How It Happens